wp-plugins/events-made-easy/readme.txt

 = 1.5.40 (2015//) =
 * Bugfix: when deleting a booking, the extra field answers were deleted before the mail was sent, resulting in some placeholders not being replaced in that mail
 * Bugfix: fix untranslated and unescaped category names when creating/editing events
+* Bugfix: fix edit and update bookings (missing argument for a function)

 = 1.5.39 (2015/05/21) =
 * Bugfix: small fix for undefined variable